LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

     You already have one.
 [SQLite](http://www.sqlite.org) is part of the vast Python Standard Library, and SQLAlchemy is compatible with SQLite.
-SQLA is also compatible with [many](http://docs.sqlalchemy.org/en/rel_0_9/dialects/) other database backends, so you could scale up and buy an Oracle license or download PostgreSQL if it makes sense for your project, _and you wouldn't have to change your code_.
+SQLA is also compatible with [many](http://docs.sqlalchemy.org/en/rel_0_9/dialects/) other database backends, so you could scale up and use Oracle or PostgreSQL if it makes sense for your project, _and you wouldn't have to change your code_.

 <!--
 Here are some definitions, if you're not familiar with databases.